 Thanks to advances in technology, more patients can receive dental implants than ever before.
 During your consultation with Dr. Herman, he’ll examine the state of your jaw and gums to determine if they can support dental implants.
 In some cases, Dr. Herman recommends one or more supplemental procedures to prepare you for implant surgery.
 Common supplemental procedures include bone grafting and soft tissue augmentation.

 The implant fixture is extremely durable and can last a lifetime with proper care.
-The restoration that’s secured to the top of your implant typically lasts seven to ten years before needing to be replaced.
+However, the restoration that’s secured to the top of your implant typically lasts seven to ten years before needing to be replaced.

 Caring for a dental implant is actually very simple.
 In fact, you can care for them just as you would your natural teeth.
 Just be sure to brush them twice per day, and floss at least once per day.